twbs/blog/src/content/posts/2017/bootstrap-4-alpha-6.md

 We're back at it with more grid improvements.
 This time we've added responsive autosizing columns and more container padding options.
 Add any number of `.col-*` classes and they'll automatically be equal in width.

-<a class="jsbin-embed" href="https://output.jsbin.com/sarire/?output&height=170px">Bootstrap flexbox auto columns on jsbin.com</a>
+<a class="jsbin-embed border" href="https://jsbin.com/sarire/embed?output&height=200px">Bootstrap flexbox auto columns on jsbin.com</a>

 Padding for grid containers can now be configured across breakpoints with the new `$grid-gutter-widths` Sass map.
 In addition, you can remove gutters from grid rows and their columns with the `.no-gutters` modifier.